plaid/pattern-account-funding/README.md

 The `linkTokenCreate` call includes a `redirect_uri` parameter, which the server applications reads from the `PLAID_SANDBOX_REDIRECT_URI` entry in the .env file (This value should be `http://localhost:3002/oauth-link`).
 This is the page that the user will be redirected to upon completion of the OAuth flow at their OAuth institution.
 When running in Production or Development, you will need to use an `https://` redirect URI, but a `http://` URI will work for Sandbox.

-You will also need to configure `http://localhost:3002/oauth-link` as an allowed redirect URI for your client ID through the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).
+You will also need to add `http://localhost:3002/oauth-link` as an allowed redirect URI for your client ID in API section of the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).

 To test the OAuth flow, choose 'Playtypus OAuth Bank' from the list of financial instutions in Plaid Link.